Social Media 101 for PTOs and PTAs

 Other Social Channels

-Time permitting, you can set up additional accounts for the more popular channels like Pinterest, Instagram, and Twitter.
+Time permitting, you can set up additional accounts for other popular channels like Pinterest, Instagram, TikTok, X, and Bluesky.
 Make sure you have the manpower to monitor these accounts, and post on a schedule that works for you.

 Keep in mind that photos and videos rule on the most popular channels and you will generate more engagement by including them.
 So make sure you have the necessary permissions from the staff and parents to use photos.